elizabethmcd/EBPR-MAGs/README.md

 # Extracting Metagenome Assembled Genomes from EBPR Enrichment Reactor Time-Series

 This series of workflows demonstrate how to extract, refine, and utilize metagenome assembled genomes (MAGs) from a metagenomic time-series of EBPR reactors.
 Most of the workflow was constructed to be run on a high-throughput computing system, specifically [CHTC at UW-Madison](http://chtc.cs.wisc.edu/).
+These steps describe the filtering, assembly, refinement, classification, and annotation steps of using metagenome assembled genomes, and using them for a metatranscriptomics analysis.

 ## Dependencies